IMCBioinformatics/dada2_16S_workflow/README.md

 ## Output files and logs

 ### Log files
 All logs are placed in the logs directory.
-A copy of all snakemake files and logs will be copied to the output directory as well to avoid rewritting them by upcoming re-runs.
+A copy of all snakemake files and logs will be copied to the output directory (output_test2/snakemake_files/) as well to avoid rewritting them by upcoming re-runs.

 ### Important result files:
 #### output/dada2
       1. seqtab_nochimeras.rds
-      2. seqtab_filterLength.rds
-      3. Nreads.tsv
+      2. Nreads.tsv
 #### output/taxonomy
       1. <DATABASE>.tsv
+#### output/phylogeny
-    2. ASV_seq.fasta
+      1. ASV_seq.fasta
-    3. ASV_tree.nwk
+      2. ASV_tree.nwk
+#### output/QC_html_report
+      1. qc_report.html